Riad Salameh: Endeavors

 Edward Gardner of the International Monetary Fund praised Salameh's policies: "You could have thought they had a crystal ball.
 It was very wise of the Lebanese regulators not to get involved in all these risky international investments that turned out to be the doom of many banking systems."

 In a 2009 interview with Executive magazine, when asked when will Lebanon feel the impacts of the 2008 financial crisis, Salameh answered:

 "Lebanon will not feel the effects of the financial crisis, because we took the necessary measures preemptively.
 This crisis has turned out to be a confidence crisis.
 Confidence in the banking sector in Lebanon and in the monetary in general, is very high, as witnessed by the large conversions from dollars to the Lebanese pound.
 In 2008, de-dollarization was important and the central bank bought more than $8 billion from the markets.
 Dollarization rates in deposits in the banking sector dropped from 77 percent to around 69 percent during 2008.
 The measures that we took preemptively were essentially based on preventing the banking sector from leveraging its balance sheets and on the other side, regulating the structured products and forbidding the acquisition of toxic assets — like the sub-prime — by banks.
 So the banking sector in 2008 recorded profits that were over $1 billion, which was the best year for them.
 The liquidity that we do have in our system will prevent any crisis in 2009."

 In 2016, he launched “financial engineering” operations with local lenders, combining a series of swaps including government debt, and local currency and dollar deposits, which managed to attract foreign reserves and helped to support the country's dollar-pegged currency.

 During the 2019–2020 Lebanese protests, Salameh had a feud with the Prime Minister Hassan Diab, as the government decided to default on its foreign obligations, but Salameh preferred to keep using foreign reserves to pay interest to international creditors.

+Among the exceptional measures adopted during the crisis, the central bank issued Circular 152 on 6 August 2020, two days after the 2020 Beirut explosion, instructing banks to grant exceptional interest-free dollar loans, refinanced by the central bank, to individuals and businesses for the repair of damaged homes and premises.
+Circular 153 of 19 August 2020 allowed transfers of up to US$10,000 at the official exchange rate for Lebanese students enrolled abroad before 2020; criticised for excluding more recent students, it was followed by Law 193 of October 2020, the "student dollar" law, which the central bank implemented through Circular 155 of 9 December 2020.
+Banks' compliance was slow and partial, prompting protests and lawsuits; by April 2021 the Association of Banks reported that US$240 million had been transferred to some 30,000 students.